Trans Canada Motorcycle Expedition

 Is it difficult to get fuel?

 We have never had any issue with finding fuel.
 In certain regions, once en route, we will warn you in advance of any possible fuel shortages or if there is a route with a key fuel stop, where everyone must fill up with fuel to get to the next destination.
 It is not necessary to fit any after-market large fuel tank or carry fuel bottles, although some riders chose to do so.
-Our support vehicle also carries spare fuel for emergencies.

 Is this ride suitable for a passenger?